Weber State University's rich history extends from the late nineteenth century to today.

 The story of how Weber State University chose its mascot is a bit of mystery.

 There was never an official declaration naming the wildcat as the school's mascot, and prior to the mid-1920s, there was never a documented reference to the Weber Wildcats.

 WSU Athletic Hall of Fame football player Wallace F. (Wally) Morris, who played for Coach Merlon Stevenson in the 1920s, told his children that one day during a tough, hard practice, one of the other players said he played like a pussycat.
 Hearing the remark, Stewart "Monk" Holliday, the team captain, looked up and yelled back, "He's no pussy-cat, he's a wildcat!"
 From that day on Wally Morris was known only as "Wildcat" Morris.

 During that time, Weber College (later WSU) athletic teams were referred to as "Weberites."
-As the football team continued to refer to "Wildcat" Morris, Al Warden, a sportswriter for the local newspaper, wrote in an article that the Weber College football players were as "scrappy as a bunch of wildcats," and the name stuck from that time on.
+As the football team continued to refer to "Wildcat" Morris, Al Warden, a sportswriter for the local newspaper, wrote in an article that the football players were as "scrappy as a bunch of wildcats," and the name stuck.

 Weber College President Aaron Tracy was opposed to the name.
 Tracy was a man of high morals, and records indicate he didn't think the students should be likened to a bunch of wildcats.
 He thought the name was demeaning.
 Tracy wondered why they didn't come up with a more noble symbol—like a lion.

 Bobcats, or bob-tailed cats, were sometimes called wildcats.
 The short-tailed cats from the lynx family are native to the Wasatch Mountains and drew fur trappers to the area before the Mormon pioneers arrived.
 The alliteration of "Weber Wildcats" and "Waldo the Wildcat" flowed easily off the tongue.